practicalli-johnny/jr0cket.github.io-hexo/source/_posts/gitignore-for-clojure-and-emacs.html.md

 {% img img-thumbnail http://git-scm.com/images/logo.png %}

-Once little self-inflicted annoyance I found was when working with Git was committing temporary and backup files that my development tools create.
-Yes, I should pay more attention and not just do a `git add .` but when you are head down coding then its easy to include a few things you dont need.
+Even though I use `.gitignore` files to control common files that should not be committed to a git repository, its very easy to forget about the backup or temporary files that my development tools generate.
+As these auto-generated files are development tool specific, they are not always included in a `.gitignore` file.

+Especially when you are under pressure to commit changes or deploy your code its easy to include a few things you dont need, especially when using the commands `git add .` or `git commit -am ""`.

+So when I discovered the idea of using a `.gitignore_global` file, I quicky adopted this and saved myself a lot of time with this simple approach.

 <!-- more -->

-Whilst I could simple add patters to the git repository `.gitignore` file, this is not very effective for three reasons.
+Whilst I could simply add the patterns to the git repository `.gitignore` file, however this is not very effective for three reasons.

 1. I'm adding my own preferences to a project I'm sharing with others, who may have different toolset.

-2. I have to add this to each new project I create / clone / fork3.
-Pull requests can be blocked up by changes to `.gitignore` files
+2. I have to add this to each new project I create / clone / fork.

+3. Pull requests can be confusing or simply rejected by unneccessary changes to `.gitignore` files

 After a little more discovery with Git, I found that `.gitignore_global` is a better way to exclude files that were specific to my tools and environment than individual project `.gitignore` files.